x1mdev/ReconPi/README.md

  - [GetJS](https://github.com/003random/getJS)
  - [tojson](https://github.com/tomnomnom/hacks/tojson)

-More tools will be added in the future, feel free to make a Pull Request!
+More tools will be added in the future, feel free to make a pull request!

-Output is written to http://192.168.2.16:4000 (replace with your own ReconPi address).
+Results will be sent to the API at http://0.0.0.0:4000, which is reachable from the local Raspberry Pi IP address.

 ## Contributors